 This network connection "x" icon blinks while the mote completes the registration process, which may take up to five minutes.
 Once a network is found, the icon will stop flashing and the bars will cycle from left to right.

-Once the mote has finished joining the network, the "x" icon is removed and the channel count on the station LCD increases by two (one for PAR and one for the mote battery).
+Once the mote has finished joining the network, the "x" icon is removed and the channel count on the station LCD increases by three (two for water potential and temperature, and one for the mote battery).